Group Classes

 Masters Agility coursework

-Class is 6 weeks long (90 mins/week), utilizes positive reinforcement, and is appropriate for dogs who are currently competing.
+Class is 6 weeks long, utilizes positive reinforcement, and is appropriate for dogs who are currently competing.
 Instructor approval required before signing up.

 Upcoming session start dates: